-The EPR-Bohm Experiment from a Classical Viewpoint P. Driessen, 190 rue Berthelot, 1190 Forest, Belgium. email: patrick.driessen@infinitesolutions.be Abstract The EPR-Bohm experiment is studied in a classical model with hidden variables.
+The EPR-Bohm Quantum Correlations Recovered from a Classical Model with Hidden Variables P. Driessen, 190 rue Berthelot, 1190 Forest, Belgium. email: patrick.driessen@infinitesolutions.be Abstract The EPR-Bohm experiment is studied in a classical model with hidden variables.
 The main hypothesis of Bell about this experiment must be modified in a non-trivial way to allow for the fact that our model is non-linear and so non fully deterministic.
-With our classical model, we then arrive at the same angular behaviour than the one that is predicted by Quantum Mechanics for the correlated measurement of spin projections on the polarizer axis.
-If the spin-spin interaction predicted by our particle model, or more precisely in the present case, the spin-polarizer field axis interaction, is not able to align the spin axis with the polarizer axis, then our classical result differs by a factor 3 from the quantum mechanical result.
-It is surprising to find that the angular behaviour is easier to reproduce by a classical model than the amount of probability.
-Naively, one would have expected the reverse.
-1 Introduction The EPR-Bohm Paradox is one of the most mysterious feature of Quantum Mechanics (QM).
+We argue that our classical model is able to recover the prediction of Quantum Mechanics for the correlated measurement of spin projections on the polarizer axis.
+We also show that Bell's theorem, as it stands, does not apply to this class of non-fully deterministic models.
+1 Introduction The EPR-Bohm Paradox is one of the most mysterious features of Quantum Mechanics (QM).
 It examines the correlations of spin measurements of two intricated particles simultaneously emitted in a singlet state with opposite spins.
 We are going to study this system from a classical standpoint.
-In particular we will see if we can approach the quantum correlations by using a spin model with hidden variables (HV's) which is at the same time realistic, separable and local but non-linear and non-fully deterministic.
+In particular, we will check that we can recover the quantum correlations by using a spin model with hidden variables (HV's) which is at the same time realistic, separable and local but non-linear and non-fully deterministic.
 Our approach is part of a particle model [1] which posits the existence of a new spin-spin interaction.
 This will be important for the development below.
 2 Quantum Calculation In QM the combined measurement of spins is expressed as follows: